Home / Helpful Guides / IRS Guides Summarized / Publication 529

 Why many taxpayers still rely on outdated miscellaneous deduction assumptions

 Publication 529 exists partly because the miscellaneous deduction category was widely used before 2018.
 Many taxpayers (and some preparers) still assume these deductions are available.
-The publication explains the current-law status of each category and helps readers understand which deductions were suspended by TCJA and which remain in effect.
+The publication explains the current-law status of each category and helps readers understand which deductions were suspended by TCJA (and made permanent by OBBBA) and which remain in effect.
 This is particularly important for taxpayers who switch preparers or use software that may carry forward prior-year entries without verifying current eligibility.
 See our guide on standard deduction vs. itemized deductions for broader context.

 Which older deduction categories no longer operate the same way